 Includes 5 evening lectures and small group meetings, and 5 field days (see Curriculum and FAQs for full details).

-Registration for the Spring 2017 session is now open!
+Registration for the Spring 2017 session is now closed!
+Registration for the Fall 2017 session will open in early June.

 Lecture Dates: Tuesdays: April 11, 18, May 2, 9, 23 (check-in opens 6:30 pm), Foss Auditorium, American Mountaineering Center, Golden